vanumiter/compsci/README.md

 # compsci
-Tasks from the "Computer Science for Leaving Certificate" textbook by Golden Key.
+An archive of me overcomplicating tasks from the "Computer Science for Leaving Certificate" textbook by Golden Key.